jrs-coding-school/mysql-camp/7-more-data-types/index.md

 An `ENUM` is a string object with a numeric value chosen from a defined, static (unchanging) list of possible values.
 The strings you specify as input values are translated by the database server as numbers.
 The cool thing is the numbers are converted back to the corresponding strings in query results.
 The elements listed in the column specification are assigned integer numbers, beginning with 1.
 Here is an example:

 ```
-CREATE TABLE DrinkMenu (
+CREATE TABLE drinkMenu (
     name VARCHAR(40),
     size ENUM(’12 oz’, '16 oz', '24 oz', '32 oz')
 );
 ```

-## BOOL, BOOLEAN, TINYINT(1) data types
+## True and False

 There is not an exact way to represent True or False in MySQL.
 You can get close, however.
 The `BOOL`, `BOOLEAN`, `TINYINT(1)` data types are ways to implement a true/false value within a table column.
-Each column can store a 0 for false or a 1 for true. … well sort of.  `BOOL` and `BOOLEAN` get translated to `TINYINT(1)` which will store a very small integer value with a signed range is -128 to 127 .
+Each column can store a 0 for false or a 1 for true … well sort of.  `BOOL` and `BOOLEAN` get translated to `TINYINT(1)` which will store a very small integer value with a signed range is -128 to 127 .
 The unsigned range is 0 to 255.
-So if you have a 0 in the column, your application can interpret this as False and anything else as True.
+So if you have a 0 in the column, your application can interpret this as `false` and anything else as `true`.

 [Home](/)  |  [More Data Types](/7-more-data-types/)  |  [Next](/7-more-data-types/1)